finch1/CSharp-Practice/Notes.md

 b.
 Abstractions should not depend on details.
 Details should depend on abstractions

 Guideline: Prefere to depend on abstractions (i.e. abstract classes or concepts instead of concrete class)

+High level modules should not depend on low level modules but rather both should depend on abstractions, and those abstractions should not depend on details.